 - In a measuring cup, combine the orange juice and water.

 - In a large mixing bowl with an electric mixer fitted with a whisk attachment, place the gelatin and half of the orange juice mixture.
-Let it bloom.
+Mix everything slightly with a fork.
+Set aside and let the gelatin bloom.

 - In a small saucepan, combine the leftover orange juice mixture, sugar, corn syrup, and salt.
 Cook over medium-high heat with lid on for 2 minutes.
 Remove the lid.
 Attach a candy thermometer onto the side of the pan.
 Turn the heat to medium and continue to cook until the sugar mixture has reached 240˚F, about 7 – 8 minutes.
 Remove from heat immediately.